Alee14/Project-Ports/README.md

 # Project Silicon
-A game project by Universe
+A game project by AleeCorp

 # PUBLIC SERVICE ANNOUNCEMENT
 We are officially ending support for the WinForms version and replacing it with Unreal Engine once Alpha 0.2 is released...